redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 class Person extends Entity {}
 ```

+### Schema

 A **schema** defines the fields on your entity, their types, and how they are mapped internally to Redis.
 By default, entities map to JSON documents.
-When a `Schema` is created, it will add properties to the provided `Entity` based on the definitions provided.
 Let's create our `Schema` in `person.js`:

 ```javascript
 /* create a Schema for Person */